rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ---

 ## How to Make the Glaze
-1. In a small bowl, whisk together 120 g (1 cup) powdered sugar with 1–2 tbsp milk or heavy cream to reach your desired consistency.
+1. In a small bowl, whisk together 120 g (1 cup) powdered sugar with 1–2 tbsp milk to reach your desired consistency.
 2. Add 1 tsp of vanilla extract for flavor.
 3. Drizzle the glaze over the cooled cake.

----